aws-samples/aws-blockchain-node-runners/lib/ethereum/README.md

 Note: the snapshot backup process will automatically run ever day at midnight time of the time zone were the sync node runs.
 To change the schedule, modify `crontab` of the root user on the node's EC2 instance.

-### Deploy the RPC Nodes

-1. Configure and deploy 2 RPC Nodes
+3. Configure and deploy 2 RPC Nodes

 ```bash
    pwd